deep100ni/deep100ni/README.md

 </br>

 ## 🚀 About Me
-I'm a first-year engineering student passionate about technology and coding.
-My journey in tech has just begun, and I'm exploring various programming languages and technologies, including Python, C, HTML, CSS, JavaScript, and Kotlin.
-I love solving problems, learning new tools, and experimenting with code to create impactful solutions.
+I'm a first-year engineering student passionate about technology, coding, and entrepreneurship.
+I thrive on solving real-world problems and building innovative solutions.
+My journey in tech has led me to explore languages like Python, C, HTML, CSS, JavaScript, and Kotlin.

-I aim to build a strong foundation in software development and contribute to projects that make a difference.
+During my school life, I created a project called the **Vote App**, which was used for managing elections such as Head Boy and Head Girl selections.
+This experience sparked my interest in impactful projects and creative solutions.

+My long-term goal is to establish my own startup to contribute innovative ideas and meaningful solutions to the world.

 </br>